-The Dean for Academic Assessment serves as chair of the AACC and is responsible for
+The Vice President for Institutional Effectiveness/ Dean of Academic Assessment serves as chair of the AAC and is responsible for

-- Setting the agenda for AACC meetings and distributing the agenda in advance of the meetings. - Chairing the AACC meetings. - Coordinating communications between the AACC and academic programs or departments. - Updating all materials, print or electronic, related to academic assessment at Utica College. - Facilitating the review process for the annual goal reports. - Generating the committee's semi-annual reports to the Provost and Faculty Senate. - Facilitating the program review process.
+- Setting the agenda for ACC meetings and distributing the agenda in advance of the meetings. - Chairing the ACC meetings. - Coordinating communications between the ACC and academic programs or departments. - Updating all materials, print or electronic, related to academic assessment at Utica College. - Facilitating the review process for the annual goal reports. - Generating the committee's semi-annual reports to the Provost and Faculty Senate. - Facilitating the program review process. - Coordinating faculty development sessions in effective assessment practices.